 - Auto masking tape and Old Newspapers

-- Prep solvent – It removes oils, road grease, dirt, car wax, and other surface contaminates and also improves adhesion to the surface.
+- Prep solvent – It removes oils, road grease, dirt, car wax, and other surface contaminants and also improves adhesion to the surface.

 Optional Items:

-– I put this item under optional items, however I think it is a must-have when it comes to spray painting.
+- Aerosol Spray Trigger – I put this item under optional items, however, I think it is a must-have when it comes to spray paint.
 It turns a spray aerosol can into a spray gun making it easier to apply the paint and clear coat.

-– Use your favorite polishing compound.
+- Meguiar’s Ultimate Polish – Use your favorite polishing compound.
 I like Meguiar’s Ultimate Polish because it uses diminishing abrasive technology, meaning the tiny abrasives break down gradually as you rub.
-Can be used by hand or machine.
+The paint color will look bolder and brighter with a smooth, sleek shine.
+It is high quality, inexpensive, long-lasting, and clear coat-safe.

-- Microfiber cloth – Avoid using other material such as bath towel, paper towel or wash cloth, as they might leave scratches on the clear coat.
+- Microfiber Towel – Avoid using other materials such as bath towels, paper towels, or washcloths, as they might leave scratches on the clear coat.

-– I found a nice beginner polisher on Amazon for a reasonable price that will give you amazing results.
-There are a lot of professional polishers, but they cost over $150.
-This Black & Decker polisher got great customer reivews
+- Dual Action Sander/Polisher – I found a nice beginner polisher on Amazon for a reasonable price that will give you amazing results.
+There are a lot of professional polishers, but they cost over $200.
+This Black & Decker polisher got great customer reviews.

 - Tack Rag

-- Respirator, Gloves
+- Respirator, Gloves, Goggles.

 Video Tutorial: How to Repair Peeling Car Paint

-Step 1: Get Touch Up Paint
+Step 1: Get Touch-Up Paint

-To buy matching touch up paint, you need to know the paint color code for your car.
-The label with that information should be located somewhere inside of your car.
 After you find it, you can order paint from a dealership or, if you want to save money, online.
 Avoid buying it at the mega auto stores.
 They usually sell only generic colors which more likely not going to match your car.

 Step 2: Personal Safety